-As well as continuing with basic computing awareness and programming simple robots, pupils begin to work on more complicated algorithms.
+Through the semi-formal/+ curriculum, as well as continuing with basic computing awareness and programming simple robots, pupils begin to work on more complicated algorithms.
 Pupils also continue to explore the digital world around them as well as understanding how to use computers to create, store, retrieve and edit a variety of work.